n0ahdasilva/my-CV/README.md

 # myCV
-My cover letter, CV, and resume for my career.
+My cover letter, CV, and resume of my career.